 With regard to the existing literature, our approach is, in spirit, similar to that of Kelsall and Wakefield (2002) where an isotropic GP was used for the log-relative risk surface.
 However, as exemplified in Section 2.2, we relax both the isotropy and the Gaussianity assumptions.
 In addition, we develop modeling for disease incidence data collected over space and time.
-Moreover, as we show in Section 2.1, our nonparametric model has a mixture representation, which is more general than that of Böhning et al. (2000) as it incorporates spatial dependence and it allows model-based identification of the extent of clustering through the structure of the DP prior.
+Moreover, as we show in Section 2.1, our nonparametric model has a mixture representation, which is more general than that of Böhning et al. (2000) as it incorporates spatial dependence and it allows, through the structure of the DP prior, a random number of mixture components.

 The plan of the paper is as follows.
 Section 2 develops the methodology for the spatial and spatio-temporal modeling approaches.
-Section 3 discusses methods for posterior inference with more details given in the Appendix.
+Section 3 discusses methods for posterior inference.
 Section 4 includes illustrations motivated by a previously analyzed dataset involving lung cancers for the 88 counties in Ohio over a period of 21 years.
 In fact, in Section 4.1 we develop a simulated dataset for these counties which is analyzed using both our modeling specification as well as a GP model, revealing the benefit of our approach.
 We also reanalyze the original data in Section 4.2.
 Finally, Section 5 provides a summary and discussion of possible extensions.